padmalcom/Real-Time-Voice-Cloning-German/README.md

 - python demo_toolbox.py -d E:\Datasets\

 ## Todos and Learnings
-- Getting the Toolbox to run with a specific voice of the four voices does not seem to work properly.
-I still have to figure out why (not).
-- Next experiment will be to merge all voices into one voice package and see if the result improves.
+- Application for a specific voice needs fine tuning for the specific voice.